myanmar - prevention

 Peace Journey

 As a volunteer, she contributed to the best of her ability.
-She facilitated mediation and coordination between organisations to secure assistance for the victims.
-This included support in education and establishing connections and aid for those displaced by the armed conflict.
-She believes that both men and women should contribute to the sectors to the best of their ability.
-Given the current lack of peace, she believes women and men will be eager to participate in peacekeeping and peacemaking efforts.
+She facilitated mediation and coordination between organisations to secure assistance in the form of supporting education, establishing connections and providing aid for those displaced by the armed conflict.

 Success Stories